nokout/_archive.nokout.github.io/_posts/2017-04-06-blockchain-info.md

 At an implementation level blockchain reuses many existing advanced computer science concepts and adds to this the "big-deal" innovation which is an implementation for "distributed consensus".
 This is the key component which makes blockchain truly innovative.

-## Whats it for?
+# Whats it for?

 There are several analogies that are useful to describe blockchain but the most prevalent is the general ledger concept from accounting practices.
 This is apt because at its core, blockchain is about managing the "transaction" of "assets" between "accounts" (however what a transaction, asset and account are in this context is more flexible than the well-known norms).
 Given this, it is not a surprise that the elements of blockchain were first laid out in the implementation of the virtual currency [Bitcoin](https://bitcoin.org/bitcoin.pdf).

 A software based general ledger is nothing new though, it was one of the early areas addressed by computers.
-The excitement around `blockchain is that it enables the additional feature of the general ledger being shared and distributed.
+The excitement around blockchain is that it enables the additional feature of the general ledger being shared and distributed.
 This means that there is no central controlling entity so "[It provides a way to verify the order in which entries are made to a ledger, without any centralized authority](https://www.constellationr.com/blog-news/blockchain-almost-everything-you-read-wrong)".

 This means business processes which traditionally required a trusted third party such as stock markets, clearing houses or contract settlements can now be potentially reengineered without that trusted third party.

-## When is a thing Blockchain
+# When is a thing Blockchain

 Even though there is no globally accepted definition for blockchain, the following characterisations are fairly consistent across various authoritative discussions regarding blockchain.

 If a technical approach does not meet these characteristics it is debatable if it meets current norms for the definition of blockchain.

+**Shared and Fully Distributed >>** Blockchain supports shared and distributed applications because the blockchain is dispersed over the network of interconnected computers of all participants with no central control or authority.

+**Egalitarian >>** The egalitarian aspect of blockchain makes it so that entities participating the in the blockchain are treated equally at a technical level.
+This is probably the least critical characteristic and is weakened in some applications of blockchain, but it is present in some fashion for all the implementations researched.

+**Append Only >>** The way blockchain is implemented means that it is strictly append-only.
+The only way information can be contributed to a blockchain is by adding it to the end.

+**Provides Consensus >>** Providing consensus is a key role of the blockchain.
+This ensures that all participants in the blockchain are in agreement about the state of it.
+The mechanism to reach consensus varies.

+**Immutable & Final >>** Once the participants in a blockchain network reach consensus about the blockchain state, there is no mechanism to retrospectively alter it.

+**Provides Provenance >>** The combination of the above also means that a blockchain implementation provides provenance for all transactions on the chain.

+## _...However_

 As with many popular and developing technical concepts it is difficult to maintain hard boundaries around its definition as constant related creations, modifications, extensions and adaptations continue.
 It is also important to note that the blockchain term is starting to gain value as a marketing term and this may contribute to increased ambiguity in the definition.

-## Performance
+# Performance

 It is also important to consider the performance constraints of blockchain based solution.
 It is highly likely that where some of th blockchain characteristics are not required (e.g. if a truly distribute solution is not needed), more performant solutions will be availabl through existing technologies.

 The reasons for this are discussed further in the Technical sections of this document.

-## Using it
+# Using it

 When considering blockchain the principle ["not everything possible is also is practical, and possibly not even desirable"](https://www2.deloitte.com/content/dam/Deloitte/au/Images/infographics/au-deloitte-technology-bitcoin-blockchain-distributed-ledgers-180416.pdf) is very appropriate and reminds us that it is important to consider the characteristics of blockchain in order to assess use cases.